School of Education & Human Services

 Criminal justice, as an academic discipline, is concerned with the development of knowledge about crime, criminal behavior and those social institutions that deal with crime and criminal behavior (e.g., law enforcement, the criminal courts and corrections).
 The criminal justice major at Mount St. Mary's operates on three fundamental principles:

-- here can be no criminal justice without a commitment to the principles and practices of social justice;
+- There can be no criminal justice without a commitment to the principles and practices of social justice;

 As such, this program aims to educate the whole person.
 The criminal justice major may be seen not only as integral to a liberal arts education, but also as sound preparation for advanced study (i.e., graduate school) and careers in the criminal justice field.

-A Bachelor of Science degree in Criminal Justice requires 39 credits.
+A bachelor of arts degree in Criminal Justice requires 39 credits.
 Majors must take the core courses:

 In close consultation with a faculty advisor, criminal justice majors also are required to complete three additional and integrated elective courses (may be criminal justice and/or sociology) that are most appropriate to their needs.